minseok127/atomsnap/README.md

 std::shared_mutex rwlock;
 ```

 This situation can be implemented using C++'s std::shared_mutex.
 For example, consider a Data structure that contains two 8-byte integers.
 Writers need to update both value1 and value2, while readers must always see a fully updated or completely unchanged version of Data.
-To achieve this, we can declare a global std::shared_mutex and use it to manage versions atomically.
+To achieve this, we can declare a global std::shared_mutex and use it to manage Data atomically.

 ```
 void writer(std::barrier<> &sync) {